FHIR/sql-on-fhir-v2/input/pagecontent/layers.md

-The system consists of three logical layers as shown in the diagram below: the *Data Layer*, the *View Layer* and the *Analytics Layer*.
+The system consists of three logical layers as shown in the diagram below:
+- the *Data Layer*
+- the *View Layer*
+- and the *Analytics Layer*.

 This specification focuses primarily upon the View layer.
 The Data and Analytics layers are optional, and are provided as general patterns to assist with implementation.

 <img src="layers-high-level.jpg" alt="High-level diagram of layers" style="float: none"/>